 A journalist-critic-cultural activist based out of Guwahati, Aiyushman Dutta has been writing on north-eastern music, folklore, culture and developmental issues in various publications and portals.
-One of the very few mainstream journalists working for the propagation of the Northeast Indian cultural paradigm, he has travelled extensively across the region, knowing the people, soaking in their culture and way of life.
+One of the first and very few mainstream journalists working for the propagation of the Northeast Indian cultural paradigm, he has travelled extensively across the region, knowing the people, soaking in their culture and way of life.

 Among his efforts towards preservation and propagation of Northeast Indian culture, mention can be made of his efforts to explore cultural ties between the Northeast and ASEAN countries.
 He was a member of the coordinating team in the ‘Inter-cultural dialogue between North East India and South East Asia’ programme, organized by Indira Gandhi National Centre for the Arts, New Delhi (IGNCA), NEZCC and Srimanta Sankardev Kalakshetra in February-March 2010.
 He also coordinated the Nagaland leg of the same festival.